Matrix Algebras with a Certain Compression Property II: Preliminaries

 Given an algebra $\mathcal{A}$ of the form described in Theorem~\ref{Cor 14 from LMMR}, we say that indices $i$ and $j$ in $\{1,2,\ldots, m\}$ are \textit{linked} if they belong to the same $\Gamma_s$, and \textit{unlinked} otherwise.
 It is easy to see that if $S$ is an invertible matrix that is block upper triangular with respect to the same decomposition as that of $\mc{A}$, then two indices are linked in $\mc{A}$ if and only if they are linked in $S^{-1}\mc{A}S$.

-By \cite[Corollary 28]{LMMRWedderburn} every subalgebra $\mc{A}$ of $\mm_n$ may be written as where $\mc{S}$ is a semi-simple algebra and $\rad$ denotes the nil radical of $\mc{A}$.
+By \cite[Corollary 28]{LMMRWedderburn}, every subalgebra $\mc{A}$ of $\mm_n$ decomposes as an algebraic direct sum where $\mc{S}$ is a semi-simple subalgebra of $\mc{A}$ and $\rad$ denotes the nil radical of $\mc{A}$.
 When $\mc{A}$ is in reduced block upper triangular form with respect to some decomposition of $\cc^n$, $\rad$ consists of all elements of $\mc{A}$ that are strictly block upper triangular \cite[Proposition~19]{LMMRWedderburn}.

-Theorem~\ref{every alg is similar to BD plus rad theorem} provides a description of the structure of $\mc{S}$ that will be used frequently in the classification to come.
-First, we will require the following definition:
+Theorem~\ref{every algebra is similar to an unhinged algebra} provides a description of the structure of $\mc{S}$ that will be used frequently throughout the classification to come.
+First, we will require the following definition.

 \begin{defn} Let $\mc{A}$ be a subalgebra of $\mm_n$ in reduced block upper triangular form with respect to some decomposition of $\cc^n$.
 For $A\in\mc{A}$, define the \textit{block-diagonal} of $A$ to be the matrix $BD(A)$ obtained by replacing the block `off-diagonal' entries of $A$ with zeros.
 Furthermore, define the \textit{block-diagonal} of $\mc{A}$ to be the algebra